SoWieMarkus/wheelgpt/README.md

 If the plugin is activated, whenever you enter a new map, this map is sent to our server.
 If you use the `Champion Medals` plugin, the Champion Medal time will also be sent to the server.

 If you want to disable this feature, you can deactivate this under `Settings`->`WheelGPT-Plugin`->` Send Maps to Server`.

+### Room

+With the Twitch bot, viewers can use the command `!room` to get information about the current Trackmania room the streamer is playing in.
+If the plugin is activated, whenever you join a room, the room information (such as name, host, and player count) is sent to our server.
+This allows viewers to always see up-to-date room details via the bot.

+If you want to disable this feature, you can deactivate it under `Settings` -> `WheelGPT-Plugin` -> `Send Rooms to Server`.

 ## Getting Started